Avital-Pikovsky/OS-final-work/final-work/q3/README.md

-### הרצת הקוד:
-:על מנת להריץ את הקוד יש צורך להריץ פעולות בסדר הבא

-- :נפתח שני טרמינלים

--  `make`:בטרמינל הראשון נריץ את המייקפייל עם הפקודה

-- :לאחר פקודה זו יווצר קובץ הרצה
+### To run the code:
+To run the code it is necessary to run operations in the following order:

+- Open two terminals, in one of the terminals run the makefile with the command: `make`

+- After this command a executable file will be created:

 set_policy

-- :נכתוב את הפקודה הבאה כדי להריץ את התוכנית
+ - We will write the following command to run the program:

  ` sudo ./set_policy "new number of policy" "new number of priority"`

-המספר של המדיניות שנרצה לשנות אליה - **new number of policy**
+The number of the policiy we want to change to - **new number of policy**

-המספר של העדיפות שנרצה לשנות אליה - **new number of priority**
+The number of the priority we want to change to - **new number of priority**

-:רשימה של הספרה המתאימה למדיניות ואיזו אופציה יש לעדיפות
+A list of the policy-appropriate digits and what options does priority have:

 > policy: sched_other 0, priority: 0